raphaelm/django-hierarkey/docs/quickstart.rst

 To build a hierarchy, we need multiple models.
 In our example, we will have a three-level hierarchy, consisting of global settings, organization settings and user settings.
-You can use more levels if you want to or you can omit the global settings.
+You can use more levels if you want to, or you can omit the global settings.
 There can only be one level of global settings.

 As in the previous example, we first create a ``Hierarkey`` object::